trossII/SeattleBnB/README.md

 ## Further Steps

-I need to further evaluate the predictions that my model is getting totally wrong and try to find a correlation between these properties to hopefully find what my model is missing in predicting the cost of these properties.
+To further evaluate the predictions that my model is not accurately predicting, I will try to find a correlation between the properties that it is least accurate on so that I can find features to better describe them.
 I would also like to add additional features from outside sources and see if my model can find any correlation.
 These features would include things such as distance from attraction, image processing, greater neighborhood details.
+As well as complete more tuning the machine learning hyperparameters to retrieve better accuracy with my Neural Net.